 Taking advantage of higher-performance IT tools [Guilbaud(1997)] stopped using PCA in order to work directly with the raw data interpolated on grids, which resulted in an improvement, especially when considering the S1 criterion (already used for analogues selection by Wilson1980 and Woodcock1980) instead of the Euclidean distance.
 After comparing this criterion to other criteria from the literature, or combinations of these, [Guilbaud and Obled(1998)] found that S1 is the most efficient.
 They also pointed out the benefit of using 2 atmospheric levels, 1000 hPa (Z1000) and 700 hPa (Z700) or 500 hPa (Z500), instead of one (also instead of the thickness), and to also consider 2 temporal windows, 00 h and 24 h [Obled et~al.(2002)Obled, Bontron, and Gar].
 The number of analogues considered was 50 (Table 1).
 When using multiple predictors, they combined the criteria values calculated on each atmospheric level and each temporal window using an arithmetic mean.
-Finally, they also suggested using a second level of analogy on lower layers moisture and introduced the Ranked Probability Score [Epstein(1969)] to assess the forecast quality, which was found to be more relevant that the Brier score [Brier(1950)].
+Finally, they also suggested using a second level of analogy on lower layers moisture and introduced the Ranked Probability Score [Epstein(1969)] which was found to be more relevant that the Brier score [Brier(1950)] to assess the forecast quality and perform the optimisation.

 Table 1: Method of type PC-4Z proposed by [Guilbaud(1997)].
 The first column is the level of analogy (0 for preselection), then comes the meteorological variable and its hour of observation (temporal window).
 The criteria used for the current level of analogy is then provided, as well as the number of analogues.